 Some moms recommend adding dryer sheets to avoid baby clothes shrinkage in tumble dryer.
 However, I don’t think it’s a safe solution, even if you choose non-scented dryer sheets.

 In general, dryer sheets contain harsh chemicals and fragrances, and they leave a film on the clothes.
 This can lead to skin irritation or even allergic reaction, because babies have very sensitive skin.

-There’s one more reason not to use dryer sheets: if your child’s clothes are flame retardant*, dryer sheets will wreck them.
+There’s one more reason not to use dryer sheets for baby clothes: if your child’s clothes are flame retardant*, dryer sheets will wreck them.

-*Newborn clothes for sleeping don’t need to be fire retardant, however children’s sleepwear for age 9 months through size 14 must be flame resistant or tight fitting.
-What’s more, clothing with flame retardant requires special cleaning procedure (for example using fabric softener, which separates fabric’s fibers to make it feel more fluffy, increases its flammability)1.
+*Newborn clothes for sleeping don’t need to be fire retardant, however children’s sleepwear for age 9 months through size 14 must be flame resistant or tight fitting, according to current safety regulations in the US1.
+What’s more, clothing with flame retardant requires special cleaning procedure (for example using fabric softener, which separates fabric’s fibers to make it feel more fluffy, increases its flammability)2.

 The best dryer sheets alternative is using wool or rubber dryer balls which also help to keep baby clothes less staticky and wrinkled, and prevent shrining.